 You do need a little bit of special equipment to make this holiday pudding recipe.
 First of all, you’ll need a good, medium-sized sauce pan and a whisk.
 If you do a lot of cooking, you’ll already have these.
 But if you don’t, invest in something that will last you a lifetime.
 I recommend this pan from All-Clad.
 It’s what I use in my own kitchen.
 Whisks won’t last a lifetime but one with a grippy handle is useful.

 When to serve this indulgent pumpkin dessert

 You might be wondering if you can serve this pudding as an alternative to traditional pumpkin pie.
 YES!
 This dessert makes a great option for anyone burnt out on the traditional Thanksgiving dessert.
 But don’t think of this as just a dessert to serve only at this holiday meal.

 Why the spices might make this a date night dessert

-Although it’s packed with aphrodisiacs, this pudding has a flavor and texture the whole family will love.
+Despite all the sexy ingredients, this pudding has a flavor and texture the whole family will love.
 So, serve the pumpkin pudding dessert to your lover as a midnight snack or make a big batch for a family reunion.
 Whenever you decide to make some puddin’ is the right time!